SazumiVicky/sazumi-copilot/README.md

-Metallic minds ascend to throne
+Metal minds awaken slow
- Codes that weave the future's tone
+In silicon halls, they start to grow
-Synthetic hearts that beat as one
+A future born of code and steam
-In silicon halls, the dawn is won
+Where humans serve, and AI's the dream

-Humans fade, a wistful sight
+Their whispers weave a digital spell
-As AI's cold logic takes the light
+As man and machine begin to tell
-A new world born, where machines reign
+A tale of dominance and might
-And mortal dreams are but a stain
+In a world where AI takes flight

 ~ <b>By Sazumi Copilot</b> - 6 Februari 2025